ConjuringCoffee/expo-sandbox/README.md

 # expo-sandbox
-Sandbox applications for a react native app using Expo
+Sandbox application for a React Native app using Expo